When it comes to running a fledgling accountancy firm, there are two big things you have to do.

 - Late payments are a significant issue, which can cause SMEs to curtail investment, reduce staff bonuses and pay, and in turn pay other suppliers late

-- Late payments come from all types of firms, meaning any action to tackle them should not be targeted at only one size
+- Late payments come from all types of firms, meaning any action to tackle them shouldn’t be targeted at only one size

-- Often firms are told there is no reason for the late payments, indicating there is a great opportunity for intervention
+- Often, firms are told there’s no reason for the late payments, indicating there’s a great opportunity for intervention

 - Late payments are most often not chased to protect client relationships – meaning a shift in culture is required to reduce stigma of chasing payments.